A Fatigued Tongue

 Your tongue muscles are an important factor in a good night’s sleep

 When you sleep your tongue and upper airway muscles relax.
-As you breath, air flows past these relaxed tissues making them vibrate, creating the snore sound.
+As you breathe, air flows past these relaxed tissues making them vibrate, creating the snore sound.

 Nearly everyone snores now and then, but for